joelpt/quickfort/readme.txt

 call these buckets the **Memory bucket**, or bucket A, and the **Working bucket**, or bucket B.

-Let's follow an example and observer how the buckets change as we execute the following transformation sequence:
+Let's follow an example and observe how the buckets change as we execute the following transformation sequence:

     #dig The blueprint we'll be transforming